 The terrace of Le Grand Véfour

-Le Grand Véfour is undoubtedly an iconic place in Parisian life, whether for its gastronomy, its literary history (Colette was a regular at this address as she lived in an apartment nearby), its art scene, or even its political history.
-Opened in 1784, this restaurant has crossed the centuries, comfortably nestled in the magnificent setting of the Palais-Royal gardens (a place that, by the way, didn’t always have a great reputation until the mid-19th century, as it housed many gambling dens and other libertine entertainment venues).
+Le Grand Véfour is undoubtedly an iconic spot in Parisian life, for its gastronomy as much as for its literary history (Colette was a regular at the address because she had her apartment nearby), artistic side, or even its political one.
+Opened in 1784, this restaurant has traversed the centuries, comfortably nestled in the magnificent setting of the Palais-Royal gardens (a place that, by the way, did not always have a great reputation until the mid-19th century, as it housed many gambling houses and other libertine amusements).

-In the summer, as every year for the past few years, the restaurant is authorized to set up its terrace under the colonnades of the Palais-Royal in addition to a few tables overlooking the interior of the garden.
-For me, it’s a truly memorable moment because it’s often my first terrace session of the year!
+In the summer, as every year for the past few years, the restaurant has permission to set up its terrace under the colonnades of the Palais-Royal in addition to a few tables that overlook the interior of the garden.
+For me, it’s a truly memorable moment because it’s often my first terrace of the year!
 Plus, the good news is that this part of the terrace under the peristyle is permanent and comes back every summer.
-Another advantage is that this terrace, sheltered by the arcades, is a great spot regardless of the weather!
+And the advantage is that this terrace, sheltered by the arcades, is a great spot regardless of the weather!

-On the plates, you’ll find cuisine that is simpler than before, but still just as good and at softer prices.
-Indeed, Le Grand Véfour is returning to its roots as a place “to gather” from 7:30 a.m. to 11 p.m., seven days a week, with more simplicity and friendliness (even if the service remains as impeccable as ever).
+On the plates, you’ll find cuisine that is simpler than before, but still just as good and with softer prices.
+Le Grand Véfour is indeed returning to its roots as a place “to meet up” from 7:30 AM to 11:00 PM, seven days a week with more simplicity and friendliness (even if the service is still just as impeccable).
 Special mention for the desserts, which are still just as sublime!

-As for drinks, let the establishment’s sommelier guide you for a nice glass of wine by the glass that pairs with your dish.
-Otherwise, regarding the bar, the establishment offers a lovely cocktail menu, and for those who don’t drink alcohol, I tested one of the non-alcoholic cocktails on the menu for you and I must say it was really very good.
+For drinks, let the establishment’s sommelier guide you for a small glass of wine from the menu to pair with your dish.
+Otherwise, at the bar, the establishment offers a lovely cocktail menu, and for those who don’t drink alcohol, I tested one of the non-alcoholic cocktails on the menu for you, and I must say it was really very good.

 Tested several times, including the last time in 2024 - Invitations